Body

 6) Do a home workout or Yoga video

-7) Go to your favorite workout or Yoga class
+7) Go to the gym or your favorite exercise or Yoga class

 12) Go for a walk or hike in nature